JaimugilC/library-management-system-react/README.md

 # library-management-system-react

-A simple library management system created using React js library.\n
+A simple library management system created using React js library.

 Currently it has only single page which shows the book shelf for the user.